 Lauren thought that life would only continue to deteriorate.
-The city and country was under siege from the Paints, people who painted themselves and took drugs that created a desire to see things burn.
-Her father agreed that society was likely to deteriorate further but he didn’t think that people were ready to hear that message.
+The city and country were under siege from the Paints, people who painted themselves and took drugs that created a desire to see things burn.
+Her father agreed that society was likely to deteriorate further, but he didn’t think that people were ready to hear that message.

 Earthseed grew from Lauren’s thoughts about the world and her meditations on it.
 She later explained it as truth being put together from many sources, not created.
-She started writing her thoughts in a book, her own religion based on opening up onto living in other galaxies, which she called Destiny.
-She attended her father’s church, where he was the reverend while secretly writing her own verses.
+She started writing her thoughts in a book, her own religion based on opening up to living in other galaxies, which she called Destiny.
+Furthermore, she attended her father’s church, where he was the reverend, while secretly writing her own verses.
 She even shared some verses with family, but she protected her writing, knowing that it would come under attack.
 It was completely different from the Christian idea of God.
 In Earthseed, God is change and Destiny is in the stars.

 Lauren had a boyfriend, Curtis, but she expected to leave alone.
 When he found out, he expressed interest in going with her.
-He wanted to marry her but she wanted a bigger life than just with a husband and babies.
+He wanted to marry her, but she wanted a bigger life than just a husband and babies.

 One night, the wall was bashed in and Paints drove into the neighborhood, shooting people and setting fire to buildings.
 The attack was started by the pyros, distinctive by their painted faces, but there were also opportunists to scavenge the ravaged homes.